FORENSIC-X/Digital-Forensics-Toolkit/docs/Forensic-Virtual-Env-Setup.md

 ### Step 2 — Create a New VM in VirtualBox

-**Before creating the VM**, manually create the destination folder on your D drive first — otherwise VirtualBox may fail to create the virtual disk:
+**Before creating the VM**, manually create the destination folder on your C or D drive first [whichever you want, if C Drive has very less space, you can install in D Drive] — otherwise VirtualBox may fail to create the virtual disk:

 Open PowerShell and run:
 ```powershell